celo-org/docs/docs/developer/tools.md

 ### All That Node

-All That Node supports public and private RPC nodes for mainnet, alfajores and baklava networks.
+All That Node supports public and private RPC nodes for Mainnet, Alfajores and Baklava networks.
 They offer free private RPC nodes up to 10,000 requests/day and you can upgrade your plan as neeeded.
-You can also claim alfajores funds from the faucet in the site without signing up or any time-consuming auth.
+You can also claim Alfajores funds from the faucet in the site without signing up or any time-consuming auth.

 <PageRef url="https://www.allthatnode.com/celo.dsrv" pageName="All That Node" />